TuringLang/IRTracker.jl/README.md

 (1.0,)
 ```

-Each node also has a location, which can be used to as an index into the original IR:
+Each node also has a location in the original IR:

 ```
 julia> printlevels(node[4], 1)  # this node is huge...